zgosalvez/github-actions-report-lcov/README.md

 - `minimum-coverage`: The minimum coverage to pass the check.
 Optional.
 Default: `0` (always passes)
 - `github-token`: Set the `${{ secrets.GITHUB_TOKEN }}` token to have the action comment the coverage summary in the pull request.
 This token is provided by Actions, you do not need to create your own token.
 Optional.
 Default: ``
 - `working-directory`: The working directory containing the source files referenced in the LCOV files.
 Optional.
 Default: `./`
-- `pr-number`: Number of the Pull Request.
+- `pr-number`: The number of pull request you want to process.
+In case you are not using `pull_request` trigger type in the workflow.
 Optional.

 ### Outputs
 None.